Xtrimmer/SqlDatabaseBuilder/README.md

                         .And(city, CheckOperator.Equals, "'Seattle'")
     };
 ```
-For the more comples expressions:
+For even more complex expressions:
 ```csharp
     CheckConstraint checkConstraint = new CheckConstraint("CHK_PersonAgeCity")
     {